jefshe/rhtmlTemplate/README.md

 # rhtmlTemplate

-An R HTMLWidget project template.
+An dodgy R HTMLWidget which has javascript errors

 # Installation in R